dzeke/ColoradoRiverCoding/README.md

 1. **TimeToDeadPool** - a steady deterministic scenario analysis of the number of years to hit Lake Mead dead pool (or other target elevation) given a starting storage volume and steady reservoir inflow.
 Used to explore scenarios of inflow from 7 to 14 maf per year every year and identify potential effects of additional voluntary water conservation.
 1. **TribalWater** - Digitizes some of the data in the Tribal Waer Study by the USBR.

+## Requirements
+* R version 4.1.1.
+Download from https://cran.r-project.org/.
+* R Studio 1.1.456.
+Download from https://www.rstudio.com/.

 ## Directions to Run
 1. Download this repository to your local machine (towards top of webpage, click green **Code** button => **Download Zip**).
 Unzip contents.
-1. Download and install R (https://cran.r-project.org/) and RStudio (https://www.rstudio.com/).
+1. Download and install R and RStudio (see Requirements).
-1. Within the a downloaded subfolder, open the .Rproject file.
+1. Within any downloaded subfolder, open the .Rproject file.
 R Studio will open.
 1. Select the tab for the R Markdown file (.Rmd) and click **Knit**.
-1. The code will generate a single PDF file of the same file name with all results.
+1. The code will generate a single PDF file with results and documentation.
+The PDF file will have the same filename as the .Rmd file.
 1. If the subfolder does not have an .Rmd file, select the tab for the .R file in R Studio.
 Select all the code (Ctrl-A), and run (Ctrl-enter or click the **Run** button on the tool bar below the file tabs).
 The results will generate in the console.

 ## License
 BSD-3-Clause (https://github.com/dzeke/ColoradoRiverFutures/blob/master/LICENSE).
 Available to use, modify, distribute, etc. for free.